rte-france/relife/docs/details.md

 Because one user doesn't want to know all the decoders, their instanciations are handled by two factories :  [`censoredlifetimes_decoder`](../relife2/data/decoder.py#L261) and [`truncations_decoder`](../relife2/data/decoder.py#L278).

-**Want to contribute ? :** at this step, you may noticed that this code structure allows every one to add its own `LifetimeDecoder`.
-To do so, please make sure that your decoder object inherits from [`LifetimeDecoder`](../relife2/data/decoder.py#L6).
+**Want to contribute ? :** at this step, you may noticed that this code structure allows every one to add its own `LifetimeParser`.
+To do so, please make sure that your decoder object inherits from [`LifetimeParser`](../relife2/data/decoder.py#L6).
 It is necessary that every decoder shares the same structure to be used in our dataclass object (see next section).
 You might also extend current factories to return your decoder.

 ## `SurvivalData` dataclass